bhisaac/5eFP/5eFP-SRD.md

 ## Healing

 All healing effects provide a minimum of 1 point of healing.
 Particularly strong healing may provide 2 or more points of healing.
 For each point of healing, you discard 1 wound.
 When you receive healing, you also stabilize.
+You stabilize from healing even if the amount of healing is reduced to 0.

 Unless it results in death, wounds aren't permanent.
 Even death is reversible through powerful magic.
 Rest can discard a creature's wounds, and magical methods such as a _cure wounds_ spell or a potion of healing can discard wounds in an instant.